sachinira/template-sdfc-outbound-message-to-gsheet/README.md

-# Template: Receive Salesforce Outbound Message to Google Sheet row
+# Template: Add Received Salesforce Outbound Message to Google Sheet row
 When new Outbound Message is received from Salesforce, add new row to a Google Sheet.<br>

 We can make our day-to-day information organized with the help of Google Sheets.
 But creating layouts and formatting a